Why Is My Jade Plant Drooping? 7 Common Causes and What You Can Do to Bring it Back to Life

 Why is My Jade Plant Drooping?

-Jade plants, also known as Crassula ovata, can droop or drop leaves for a number of reasons.
+Jade plants, also known as Crassula ovata, can droop or drop leaves for many reasons.
 Before applying the best remedy, you'll need to work out the cause.

 "There are a few reasons why this might be happening, but each has a relatively easy fix," Megan Cain, founder of The Zen Succulent, reassures us.